IbrahimEid1/ibrahimEid1/README.md

 # Welcome to My GitHub 👋

 ## 👤 About Me
-- 🎓 Computer Science Graduate from [University Name]
+- 🎓 Languages & Translation Graduate – German Major (2025)
-- 💻 Full Stack Developer with passion for innovation
+- 💻 Frontend Developer (React,TypeScript, JavaScript ,Tailwind CSS ,Bootstrap)
-- 🌍 Based in [Your City, Country]
-- 🚀 Specializing in Backend & Frontend Development
-- ⭐ Creating seamless digital experiences
+- ⚡ Interested in building modern web apps with great UI/UX
-- 📚 Always learning and exploring new technologies
+- 🌱 Always learning and exploring new technologies
+- 🤝 Open to collaboration and new opportunities

 ## 🛠️ Tech Stack